lmcinnes/umap/doc/exploratory_analysis.rst

 Google and OpenAI built the activation atlas -- analysing the space of activations of a neural network.
 Here UMAP provides a means to compress the activation landscape down to 2 dimensions for visualization.
-The result was an impressive interactive paper in the distill journal, providing rich visualizations and new insights into thw working of convolutional neural networks.
+The result was an impressive interactive paper in the Distill journal, providing rich visualizations and new insights into thw working of convolutional neural networks.

 .. image:: images/activation_atlas.png